cristhiandas/pokebattle/README.md

 # PokeBattle: 🥊🎮

 PokeBattle is a re-incarneted 'Tekken' battle game based on the October coding Cohort at Makers Academy.
-PokeBattle was done with React as the front end, and Rails as the back end, and the duration of this project was for a week.
+PokeBattle was done with React as the front end, Rails as the back end, and the duration of this project was for a week.

 ## How To Use: